rosska2/STAA578/README.md

 I will keep my solutions to homework problems here.

-The course description (From Prof. Anders):
+The course description (From Prof. Anders Wilson):

 ## STAA 578 Overview